SERG-Delft/serg-delft.github.io/_researchlines/ci4se.md

 ## Funding

-The Computational Intelligence Lab (CIS-Lab) has received funding from:
+The Computational Intelligence for SE Lab (CISE Lab) has received funding from:

-* European Commission
+* 2020.
+European Commission
-* Ripple
+* 2019.
+ING
-* ING
+* 2019.
+Ripple